MrCreeper2033/awx-minikube-deployment/README.md

 Tested on CentOS 7.9

 ATTENTION:
-Please change the default PW in deploy minikube for user minikube or define an other user!
+Please change the default PW in deploy-minikube.yml for user minikube or define an other user!
 And check ALL variables in ALL playbooks before you start deployment!

 1. run deploy-minikube.yml